2020 JURIED THEME (see below for a detailed description of the contest rules)

 - Honourable Mention(s) Cash $50 | Plaque

-This themed and juried exhibit is open to all photographers residing in the province of Ontario.
-SPARK Juried Exhibit curators and judges are not eligible to submit images.
+The SPARK themed and juried exhibit is open only to photographers residing in the province of Ontario.

 How to Submit

 Photos can only be submitted as digital files (no prints) by using any file sharing app such as Dropbox or Google Drive.
 When submitting images, share the images with the email address: email@example.com .
 Images can also be submitted by mail or courier on CD/DVD/stick drive.
 SPARK cannot return digital media or drives.